AtanasovAtanas/interactive-content/EN/06-Sets-and-Maps-Advanced-Exercise/13-Problem.md

 Any of the integers may be assigned **null** value.

-See the examples below for better understanding the task.
+See the examples below for a better understanding of the task.

 If the same dragon is added a second time, the new stats should **overwrite** the previous ones.